-I was selected by the Dutch Design Week 2019.
-In the old techniques, I have developed and spun yarns manually.
-The starting point for making yarns was to keep the structure of the original sheep fleece visible.
-There are more than 400 sheep breeds, all with their unique fur.
-There are with special looks in the coat, curls, long strands.
-If a thread is made, carded and spun by machine, there is not much left of these outer features of the structure of the fur.
-She thought this was a shame and saw it as a challenge to make the yarn in such a way that the outer characteristics of the fur remain visible.
-It is possible, but it is a labor-intensive process.
+There are more than 400 sheep breeds, all with their unique coats, curls, long locks.
+If machine-made into a thread, carded and spun, not much of these external features of the structure of the fleece remain.
+I thought this was a shame and saw it as a challenge to make the yarn in such a way that the outer characteristics of the coat remain visible.
+It can be done, but it is a labor-intensive process.
+Initially, I also knitted the yarns by hand, which is also labor-intensive.
+So I started looking to combine it with a machine textile technique.